mobilecoinfoundation/mobilecoin/tools/local-network/README.md

 ```
 $ export MC_LOG=info
-$ export LEDGER_BASE=$PWD/target/sample_data/ledger
-$ ./tools/local-network/bootstrap.sh
-$ ./tools/local-network/local_network.py --network-type dense5 &
+$ ./tools/local-network/local_network.py &
 ```

-Both `bootstrap.sh` and `local_network.py` will use cargo to build the required binaries.
+`local_network.py` will use cargo to build the required binaries.
-You only have to bootstrap once.
 To take down the network and start up a fresh one, kill the `local_network.py` and restart it.

 Stopping the network does not generally wipe out the ledger it generated.
 If you want to also start from a clean ledger, the script's "work directory" is (typically) `target/release/mc-local-network`,